-Galpin carefully examined both Apuleus and Scacchi and concluded that Scacchi made an unfounded assumption about a Phrygian flute with only three finger holes, played with the right hand.
+Galpin carefully examined both Apuleus and Scacchi and concluded that Scacchi made an unfounded assumption.
+In fact, Apuleus had in mind a Phrygian flute with only three finger holes, played with the right hand.

 Tyrtaeus et al.

-According to Grove, a 19th-century method book by Otto Langey, the minor German author Heinrich Welker von Gontershausen, a French music encyclopedia, and other writers, an ancient Spartan poet named Tyrtaeus invented the trombone in 685 B.C.
+According to several respectable sources, an ancient Spartan poet named Tyrtaeus invented the trombone in 685 B.C.
+These include Grove, a 19th-century method book by Otto Langey, the minor German author Heinrich Welker von Gontershausen, and a French music encyclopedia.

 Welker mentions other possible candidates: Piseus the son of Hercules, Archondas, and the god Pan.